mvirgin/570-project/readme.txt

 NN assignment changed numpy to a newer version - pip warns me of incompatability but everything still seems to work fine

+Bird in randTest.py should flap up and down randomly, with a preference for not flapping to prevent flying off the screen immediately

+Added a requirements.txt file to make installing dependencies easy